EOS-Nation/auditor.bos/README.md

 When a candidate registers, they need to provide a set of configuration variables which will include things like their requested pay.
 The system will select the median requested pay when choosing the actual pay.
 The median pay is to be paid to elected auditors at the end of each period.
 If an elected auditor resigns via the `withdrawcand` during a period a new candidate will be chosen to fill the gap on the auditor board from the votes ranking in the candidates at that moment.

-Eg. 12 auditors are elected and their median `requestedpay` is 100 BOS If one of the auditors resigns partially through a period they will not be paid for that partial period.
-The median pay amount will be calculated based on the current elected auditors `requestedpay` value.
-If a candidate changes their requested pay it will not be included in the pay calculation until the next period if they are re-elected.

 ## Tables

 ### candidates